- Parents Home

 - shortness of breath

 - change in the shape of bones in the face and head

 People with beta thalassemia intermedia or major also buildup extra iron in the body, either from the disease itself or from frequent blood transfusions.
 Extra iron can damage the heart, liver, and endocrine system.

 People with beta thalassemia major may have other serious health problems, including:

-bone deformities and broken bones from changes in the bone marrow (where RBCs
+- bone deformities from changes in the bone marrow (where RBCs are made)

-infections, especially if doctors removed the spleen (the spleen helps fight some
+- infections, especially if doctors removed the spleen (the spleen helps fight some infections)

 What Causes Beta Thalassemia?

 Someone with beta thalassemia has a change (or mutation) in the beta globin gene that causes less beta globin to be made than typical.
 The decrease in beta globin causes an imbalance in the amount of alpha and beta globin.
 This imbalance causes anemia and the other medical problems of beta thalassemia.